lbenie/angular-elastic-grid/README.md

 - To contribute with this awesome project, just open an issue, then fork the project and make a new branch to do your work.

-- Run `gulp build` before make your PR.
+- Run `gulp build` before making your PR.

 - [Changelog](https://github.com/lbenie/angular-elastic-grid/releases)